Chart Color Schemes

 Willmot hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Willmot's median age is 32 years, which is younger than Greater Sydney's average of 37 years and significantly lower than Australia's national average of 38 years.
+Willmot's median age is 32 years, which is younger than Greater Sydney's average of 37 years and lower than Australia's national average of 38 years.
 Compared to Greater Sydney, Willmot has a higher percentage of residents aged 15-24 (17.0%) but fewer residents aged 35-44 (10.3%).
-According to post-2021 Census data, the age group of 15-24 has increased from 16.2% to 17.0%, while the age group of 25-34 has decreased from 14.3% to 13.6%.
-By 2041, demographic modeling suggests that Willmot's age profile will change significantly.
-The strongest projected growth is in the 65-74 cohort, with a 47% increase adding 101 residents to reach 321.
-Conversely, population declines are projected for the 0-4 and 35-44 cohorts.
+According to post-2021 Census data, the age group of 15 to 24 has increased from 16.2% to 17.0%, while the age group of 25 to 34 has decreased from 14.3% to 13.6%.
+By 2041, demographic modeling suggests Willmot's age profile will change significantly.
+The age group of 65 to 74 is projected to grow by 44%, adding 97 residents to reach 322.
+However, population declines are projected for the age groups of 0 to 4 and 35 to 44 years.